hadi-alnehlawi/Notejam/README.md

     - Production
 * Each cluster is connected to a load balancer **AWS ELB** which in turns direct the connection to the app endpoints
 * Autoscalling is configured to a production clustser that is supposedly configured to read the metric data of connection from prometheis and set the thredshold based on the noraml connection data time.
-* The DB snapshot data is exported to a **S3** bucket called `ntoejam-db-backup` by **lambda function** to run for example every day.
+* The DB snapshot data is exported to a **S3** bucket called `notejamsnapshot` by **lambda function** to run for example every day, following a [best-practice](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ExportSnapshot.html) from aws
 * This bucket has a lifecyle period for 3 years.
 # Building #
-Building the infrastrcure is happening in an automated way using infrastrucre as code software tool - **Terraform**:
+Building the infrastrcure is happening in an automated way using infrastrucre as code software tool - **Terraform** Before run we need to create a vairable file and map the its value:
 ```
-$ cd ./infrastrcure
+$ cd ./infrastrcure/terraform
+$ touch variables.tfvars
+$ ## fill the values identified from the file variables.tf
 $ terraform init
-$ terraform plan main.tf -var-file variables.tfvars
+$ terraform plan -var-file variables.tfvars
-$ terraform apply -var-file variables.tfvars
+$ terraform apply -auto-approve -var-file variables.tfvars
 ```
-The above commands build the whole infrastrucre which is needed to have the applicaiton up and running.
+The above commands build the whole infrastructure which is needed to have the applicaiton up and running.
 The resources are:
 * VPC - virtual private cloud on aws for network backbone
 * RDS - postgres database
 * S3 Bucket - to store the db backup files for 3 years